mariacasanova25/chatApp/README.md

 <h3> Prerequisites </h3>

-List of software and/or hardware required to compile the project.
+To compile this project, you'll need the Java Development Kit (Version 11) and its tool javac.

 <h3> Compiling </h3>